devashishd12/CMFS-Feature-Selection/README.md

-# CMFS Algorithm for feature selection
+# iCMFS + IGFSS Algorithm for feature selection

-This is a python implementation of the CMFS algorithm for feature selection (paper included in the repository).
+This is a python implementation of the iCMFS + IGFSS (using correlation coefficient) algorithm for feature selection (papers included in the repository).
 Currently the implementation has been completed on a toy dataset and the 20NG dataset.

 To contribute: